laraish/laraish/readme.md

 * The MySQL server and the web server must be running.
 * If you are on Mac and use MAMP or similar application to create your local server environment you may need to change your `$PATH` environment variable to make Composer use the PHP binary that MAMP provides rather than the OS's built-in PHP binary.

+## Security Concerns
+Notice that Laraish is just a regular WordPress theme.
+Therefore, not only the `public` directory but all the files and directories inside the theme are **accessible** from outside.

+Laraish comes with two `.htaccess` files to deny any accesses against any files and directories inside the theme **except** the following files:

+* `style.css`
+* `screenshot.png`
+* `public/**`

+If you don't use Apache, you should have your server software configured to have the same access control just like the above one.

 # Known Issue
 If you have a plugin using Composer, and that plugin has the same dependency as your theme(Laraish) has, may lead to a problem when they are using a different version of that dependency.
 In such a situation, it'll `require` multiple Composer Autoloaders(`vendor/autoload.php`), and **the last loaded one will take priority over the previous ones**.